 Brand journalism means speaking directly to your brand’s buyer personas in an engaging, comfortable, and, most importantly, consistent tone.
-These buyer personas should be pre-established before you begin any type of brand journalism or any other type of marketing, for that matter.
-Personas are the key to ensuring that any type of marketing you put time and effort into, brand journalism, advertising, content marketing, etc., receives the ROI that makes it worth your while.
-Putting in the time and research in advance will pay off handsomely after your campaign goes live.
+These buyer personas should be pre-established before you begin any brand journalism or any other type of marketing, for that matter.
+Personas are the key to ensuring that any marketing you put time and effort into, brand journalism, advertising, content marketing, etc., receives the ROI that makes it worthwhile.
+Putting in the time and research will pay off handsomely after your campaign goes live.

 4. Humanize Your Brand

 Unlike content marketing, brand journalism is the perfect opportunity to put a face on your brand.
-Whether that is the face of a satisfied customer sharing how your product/service made certain aspects of their life better or a member of your company speaking honestly and directly to the audience, humanizing your offerings is a big part of brand journalism.
+Whether that is the face of a satisfied customer sharing how your product/service improved certain aspects of their life or a company member speaking honestly and directly to the audience, humanizing your offerings is a big part of brand journalism.

 5. Tell a Worthwhile Story

-As marketers, we often become so immersed in the products/offerings of our company we are working to promote that our brand marketing and brand journalism efforts start getting too close to the vest to truly resonate with our desires audiences.
+As marketers, we often become so immersed in the products/offerings of the company we are working to promote that our brand marketing and journalism efforts start getting too close to the vest to resonate with our desired audiences truly.

-Tell a story that will hit home with your audiences and leave them feeling that the time they spent taking in your content was worth their while.
+Tell a story that will hit home with your audiences and leave them feeling that their time taking in your content was worthwhile.
 This is how brand journalism turns an engaging, well-written

 5-Step Guide to Starting an Effective Brand Journalism Program

-Truly effective brand journalism doesn’t come simply as the result of pouring your heart and talents into a piece of exceptional content.
-It is a delicate balance, almost a dance, between telling a great story and showcasing some element of your brand or its products in a manner that leaves the reader with a greater affinity for your brand as a whole.
+Truly influential brand journalism doesn’t come simply from pouring your heart and talents into a piece of unique content.
+It is a delicate balance, almost a dance, between telling a great story and showcasing some element of your brand or its products that leaves the reader with a greater affinity for your brand.
 That affinity is the spark that generates tangible ROI for brand journalism.
-Below is an expert 5-step guide to launching a brand journalism program that will be effective and will bring tangible ROI for your efforts.
+Below is an expert 5-step guide to launching a brand journalism program that will effectively bring real ROI for your efforts.

 1. Know Your Editorial Mission

 Every piece of brand journalism should have an editorial mission.
 This shouldn’t be immediate sales.
-Great brand journalism’s mission should be things like positioning the writer as a thought leader or growing the reader’s positive impression of the brand.
+Instead, excellent brand journalism’s mission should be positioning the writer as a thought leader or growing the reader’s positive impression of the brand.

 2. Tell a Great Story

 Great brand journalism tells a story that resonates with the audience.
 Don’t be stuffy.
-Instead, weave a story that houses your brand’s tone and engages the reader as any good story would.
+Instead, weave a tale that houses your brand’s tone and engages the reader as any good level would.

-Don’t confuse a great brand journalism story in the world of marketing with the traditional style of “story” that may come to mind.
-Take Airbnb’s 2016 campaign that still has marketers talking about the power of relaying a brand’s overarching message and telling a story through two sets of simple lines:
+Don’t confuse an excellent brand journalism story in the marketing world with the traditional style of “story” that may come to mind.
+Take Airbnb’s 2016 campaign, which still has marketers talking about the power of relaying a brand’s overarching message and telling a story through two sets of simple lines: